backupbrew/switchbrew/Settings services.md

 Takes a type-0x16 output buffer with fixed size 0x134.

-Returns the encrypted TLS client-privk.
-Buf+0 is u32 size of the encrypted/plaintext data, +4 is the actual start of the encrypted data.
+Returns a container-structure for the encrypted TLS client-privk.
+Decrypting this fails unless an unknown size \>0x134 is passed to this setcal cmd?

 Used by SSL-sysmodule, see [here](SSL%20services.md "wikilink").